ranidspace/nintendo-today-scripts/README.md

 The locale is in the form `en-US`(default), many locales are not supported by the app yet.

-The `-b` flag will add all found entries to your accounts "Browsing History"
+The `-b` flag will add all found entries to your account's "Browsing History"

 The `id` is the id of the first entry in the feed.